 Established in 1946 by the Faculty of Law, in memory of Harlan Fiske Stone, Law 1898, Lecturer in Law 1899-1903, Adjunct Professor of Law 1903-1905, Professor and Dean of the Faculty of Law 1910-1924, Associate Justice of the Supreme Court 1925-1941, and Chief Justice of the United States 1941-1946.
 Awarded in recognition of superior academic achievement by students in each of the three classes.

-A student shall be named a Stone scholar if during an academic year the student has earned at least 15 letter graded law credits toward his or her degree, the student has received no grade lower than B-, and the student’s academic average for the year is at or above 3.410.
+A student shall be named a Stone scholar if during an academic year the student has earned at least 15 letter graded law credits toward their degree, the student has received no grade lower than B-, and the student’s academic average for the year is at or above 3.410.
 Only law credits are used to calculate honors.
 No one will receive honors for a year which includes a grade of "Incomplete."

 Established in 1899 under the will of Charles Bathgate Beck, Law 1879.
 Awarded annually to a first-year student submitting the best examination paper in the course relating to the law of real property.